donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 With the linkage system torque caculation becomes more complex.

-#### Torque from Force on Bar-Linkage System.
+#### Feedbacks between bars in Bar-Linkage System

-If there are multiple bars connected with rotational pivots, a force acting on a bar may not just influence torque on the base of the bar.
+If there are multiple bars connected with rotational pivots, a force acting on a bar may not just influence torque on the base pivot of the bar.
 Bellow image shows two example with two-bar linkage system.

 ![Linkage System Force Examples](./Resources/linkage_system_force_examples.jpeg "Linkage System Force Examples")

-As shown in above image if a force actiong on a point of a bar, it may create torque with opposite or the same orientation at the other bar depending on the angle between the bars and the force direction.
+As shown in above image,  a force actiong on a point of a bar may create torque with opposite or the same orientation to another bar depending on the angle between the bars and the force direction.

-A force acting on a bar is not guranteed to make a torque on a single pivot.
+A force acting on a bar is not guranteed to make a torque on the single pivot at the base of the bar.

+There are feedbacks between bars.

 The reference study omits this physical consideration and calculate each pivot torque independently with each bar.